-The power generation industry is characterized by intense competition, and Polaris Renewable Energy could encounter competition from electric utilities, other power producers, and power marketers that could materially and adversely affect the business, financial condition, future results and cash flow of Polaris Renewable Energy
+The power generation industry is characterized by intense competition, and Polaris Renewable Energy could encounter competition from electric utilities, other power producers, and power marketers that could materially and adversely affect the business, financial condition, future results and cash flow of Polaris Renewable Energy.

-The power generation industry is characterized by intense competition from electric utilities, other power producers and power marketers.
+The power generation industry is characterized by intense competition from electric utilities, other power producers, private equity developers, international conglomerates, traditional energy companies, and power marketers.
 In recent years, there has been increasing competition in the sale of electricity, in part due to excess capacity in a number of U.S. markets and an emphasis on short-term or "spot" markets, and competition has contributed to a reduction in electricity prices.
 For the most part, Polaris Renewable Energy expects that power purchasers interested in long-term arrangements will engage in "competitive bid" solicitations to satisfy new capacity demands.
-This competition could adversely affect Polaris Renewable Energy's ability to obtain PPAs and the price paid for electricity by the relevant power purchasers.
+Any failures to successfully prevail in such competition will negatively affect the Company's long-term prospectus and Polaris Renewable Energy's ability to obtain PPAs and the price paid for electricity by the relevant power purchasers.
 There is also increasing competition between electric utilities.
 This competition has put pressure on electric utilities to lower their costs, including the cost of purchased electricity, and increasing competition in the future will put further pressure on power purchasers to reduce the prices at which they would purchase electricity from Polaris Renewable Energy.